hpc2n/course-qmmm/MD_QM-NAMD_ORCA/Readme.md

 * Close VMD

-* Copy the script *job_md.sh* to the folder *mdsim/run*, move to this directory and submit your script *sbatch job_md.sh*.
+* Copy the script *namd.sh* to the folder *mdsim/run*, move to this directory and submit your script *sbatch namd.sh*.
 When the simulation finishes, you can take a look at the equilibration trajectory *vmd mdsim_QwikMD.psf Equilibration.dcd*.

 -------------------------------------------------------------------------------